DuncDude/IP_Fortress/README.md

-** IP_Fortress
+**IP_Fortress**
-A python base program that sets linux firewall rules to block all IPs from txt files, with the option to download public malcious IP lists.**
+A python base program that sets linux firewall rules using the UFW (or uncomplicated firewall, is a frontend for managing firewall rules in Arch Linux, Debian, or Ubuntu.) to block all IPs listing in *.txt* files, with the option to download IP lists of public malcious IPs.

 **Installing Necessary Dependencies and Python libraries** You likely already have these installed on your computer but incase you dont you can install these on you computer using